baqwas/yolov8/README.md

 # Acknowledgment
 The basic codes in the repository were derived from Ultralytics documentation.
 The very minor modifications were to enable some _bells & whistles_ for users towards broader and general purpose use of the scripts.

+The end-user scripts in this repository use YOLOv8 for its object detection features.
+For more details, refer to [Explore YOLOv8](https://yolov8.org/).